paritytech/xcm-docs/src/fundamentals/weight_and_fees.md

 It then weighs the whole message by adding the weight of each instruction.
 There are two basic approaches for weighing, either you set a common weight for all instructions, or you benchmark each instruction and assign them their custom values.

-Another configuration item, `Trader`, turns weight into assets.
+Another configuration item, `Trader`, pays for the weight needed using into fees, which are represented as `MultiAsset`s.
-There are two basic approaches, one is to just set a value in assets to each unit of weight, the other is to reuse some existing transaction payment method for XCM weight.
+There are two basic approaches: one is to just assign a value (measured in assets) to each unit of weight; the other is to reuse some existing transaction payment method for XCM weight.
+Custom configurations allow for things like NFT coupons that give you a certain amount of weight for executing the XCM.

 ## XCM pallet